eduvpn/documentation/PORTAL_HA.md

 This document explains how to run a "high available" and "redundant" setup.

- store the application database inside [MariaDB](https://mariadb.org/) and the (browser) session information inside [memcached](https://www.memcached.org/) instead of the local file system.
+It will explain how to store the application database inside [MariaDB](https://mariadb.org/) and the (browser) session information inside [memcached](https://www.memcached.org/) instead of the local file system.
 This is useful if you want to make the VPN service "high available" or provide load